 Visual-Spatial learners have the ability to create clear pictures in their minds and generally have good orientation and spatial awareness skills.

 To put these abilities to work, why not create your very own map?
 You can work together with your child to draw a map of the neighbourhood that is as accurate as possible.
 If you are, let’s say, new to the area and not very familiar with it yet, you can make a map of your house.
 Or, why not, you can create a map of an imaginary neighbourhood.
 There are so many options; just let your imagination fly.

 You can turn this into an exciting game by making a map of a treasure.
 Step one is to hide the prized object somewhere.
 If you are lucky enough to have a garden or a safe outside area, it’s even better.
 Step two, draw a map that will lead your young adventurer to the treasure.
 After the treasure has been found, the roles can be reversed.

 Matching games are fantastic, especially for very young children, as they develop essential cognitive skills.
 One of the main benefits of playing matching games is that children get to practise visual discrimination.
 In addition to this, matching games improve memory and concentration.

 There are quite a few matching games that you can play: picture to picture matching, word to picture, match the picture to its shadow, letter matching games, number matching games and the list can go on.

 10. Pattern Games

-Pattern games help children notice recurring patterns, they provide a sense of order, they allow players to make educated guesses and assumptions, and they develop important skills like critical thinking.
+Pattern games help children notice recurring patterns, provide a sense of order, allow players to make educated guesses and assumptions, and they develop important skills like critical thinking.